OwlCyberDefense/nifi-daffodil/README.md

 * DaffodilParse: Reads a FlowFile and parses the data into an XML infoset
-* DaffodilUnparse: Reads a FlowFile, in the form of an XML infoset, and unaprses the infoset to the original file format
+* DaffodilUnparse: Reads a FlowFile, in the form of an XML infoset, and unparses the infoset to the original file format

 ## Build Instructions